mortazavilab/parse_pipeline/README.md

 ## Known issues / Wishlist
 - klue reference generation runs twice for the F1 plates.
 The good news is that it only runs twice one time...reference generation isn't repeated after the first pipeline run.
 - Integrate Ryan's report code to make beautiful knee plots and well heatmaps
+- Integrate experimentSpecs and analysisSpecs to replace manual metadata curation